CONTEMPORARY JEWELRY, HANDMADE FROM VINTAGE + ANTIQUE METAL MESH

-Pieces are finished with oxidized sterling silver, 22 karat gold plated vermeil, 14 karat gold filled, and select vintage brass.
-Earrings are always 14 karat gold filled or sterling silver.
+Pieces are finished with oxidized sterling silver, 14 karat gold fill, 22 karat gold plated sterling silver vermeil, and select vintage brass.
+Mesh may also be custom plated with .999 fine silver, 14k + 18k yellow and rose gold.
+Earrings are 14 karat gold filled or sterling silver.

-Even if you love a rustic patina, it's best to remove the mesh jewelry before sleeping, swimming, or bathing.
-Always apply lotions or perfumes before jewelry.
+Even if you love a rustic patina, it's always best to remove the mesh jewelry before sleeping, swimming, or bathing.
+Definitely apply lotions, perfumes, and all grooming products before jewelry.

-We have washed the vintage mesh before use, but if you ever need to clean it, just lightly buff the pieces with water and a cloth, or a soft toothbrush, if necessary.
-Particularly for the older mesh, thorough drying is very important.
-To dry the inside of the links, you might use light heat from a blow dryer or place the jewelry in direct sunlight.
+We have washed the vintage mesh before use but if you ever need to clean it, just lightly buff the pieces with water, mild soap, and a cloth, or use a soft toothbrush, if necessary.
+Rinse and dry well.
+Thorough drying is very important, particularly for the older mesh.
+To dry the inside of the links, use light heat from a blow dryer or place in bright, direct sunlight.

 Earrings are best stored alone, protected in their own spot or hung on a hook.
-While metal mesh material is not particularly fragile, the individual links do have very tiny tines.
-In addition, some of the older enamel paint finishes will continue to wear over time.
+While metal mesh is not particularly fragile, the individual links do have very small tines that can become bent.
+In addition, some of the older enamel paint finishes may continue to wear over time.
 Necklaces can be stored any way you choose, but a hanging necklace is always less prone to tangle.